Kia Niro 2016-2022 review | One car, many powertrains

 Search for a Kia Niro on CarGurus

-It’s not unusual for a company to launch a small SUV these days – virtually every manufacturer has one – but in 2016 it was very unusual for a car company to launch small SUV with no conventional petrol or diesel options.
+It’s not unusual for a company to launch a small SUV these days – virtually every manufacturer has one – but in 2016 it was very unusual for a car company to launch a small SUV with no conventional petrol or diesel options.
 When Kia unveiled the Niro hybrid SUV, it was very clear that all versions would be electrified to one degree or another, and a plug-in hybrid and a full-electric model followed suit.

-The first Niro released was a ‘self-charging’ hybrid, which means you don’t have to plug it in so, in addition to other SUVs, that means it also competes with conventional hybrids, such as the Toyota Prius hatchback.
 In 2017, a plug-in hybrid (PHEV) model followed, with a battery that you could charge by plugging it into a wall socket or dedicated charger to give you up to 30 miles on pure electric power.

 SUVs have rocketed in popularity, and if you’re going to take on the likes of the Nissan Qashqai, the Skoda Karoq, and the Ford Kuga, let alone other hybrids such as the Hyundai Kona, the Toyota C-HR and the Peugeot 3008, you’d better have something good.
-A zero-emission electric version, called the e Niro, was introduced in 2018, but we’ll cover that in a separate review.
+A zero-emission electric version, called the e-Niro, was introduced in 2018, but we’ll cover that in a separate review.

 • Unlike some plug-in hybrids, which will revert to pure petrol power when the battery runs out, the Niro PHEV will use the engine to recharge the battery if it drops below a certain level, much like a regular hybrid.
 While this is nowhere near as efficient as just keeping the battery charged up from a wall box, it can at least mean that real-world fuel economy isn’t quite as bad when you’ve run out of electricity.